greg-raven/Uncommon-Sense/_posts/2009-05-07-fair-income-taxes.md

 tag: 'William F. Buckley'
 ---

-I would like to electrocute everyone who uses the word “fair” in connection with income tax policies.
+I would like to electrocute everyone who uses the word "fair" in connection with income tax policies.